 - Stir back into the other chunky salsa ingredients.

 - Serve with tortilla chips.

 This batch makes a lot of salsa, but it does keep quite a while in the refrigerator.

-Chunky Homemade Salsa is a great way to use up garden tomatoes, bell peppers, onions, jalapeno peppers and fresh herbs like cilantro and parsley if you’re growing them, too.
+Homemade Pico de Gallo is a great way to use up garden veggies.
+It uses tomatoes, bell peppers, onions, jalapeno peppers and fresh herbs like cilantro and parsley.
+We loved the way it tasted.